 Public company that was established and still operates within the system of Republic of Serbia. planning to purchase two trucks for waste collection.
 Buying the trucks will be first support in terms of funding.
-Aside from the trucks, the municipality has had a couple of joint activities for cleaning the Ibar River, where the company Standard was engaged to collect the waste.
+Aside from the trucks, the municipality has had a couple of joint activities for cleaning the lbar River, where the company Standard was engaged to collect the waste.
 The municipality has drafted a Local Plan for Waste Management, but it has not been adopted yet.
 The reason for this is that municipal assembly was recently established.
 This plan is essentially being implemented except for the classification part.
 It is not fully implemented due to lack of capacities, lack of funds and infrastructure.
 An activity foreseen in the plan is to build a transfer station for classification of waste.
 Mitrovica North cooperates with municipality of Zubin Potok/Zubin Potok for depositing the waste in the landfill located in their territory.
 Previously, they have cooperated with Zvečan/Zveçan as well because the previous landfill was on their territory.
 This landfill was on private land and Mitrovica North had to pay a fee so they switched to Zubin Potok/Zubin Potok landfill.
 They are also willing to cooperate with Mitrovica South in order to use the licensed landfill in Koshutov.
+At the moment, four officials are employed in the public services department.
+Officials are educated and very experienced in this sector, but there is always something new to learn and officials are willing to participate in new trainings, especially those related to waste management.
+Low level of awareness from citizens

-Low level of waste collection
+Low level of waste collection ......